 IFSU to train pool of IPED educators

-The Program aims to build up a core of indigenous knowledge educators from DepEd and IFSU with the active participation of different knowledge holders and experts from the communities and academe.
-With this objective, IFSU and DepEd entered into a Memorandum of Agreement as partners in the implementation of the Program.
+The IKETP is one of the five program components of the Center for Taiwan-Philippines Indigenous and Local Knowledge and Sustainable Studies (CTPILS).
+It aims to build up a core of indigenous knowledge educators from DepEd and IFSU with support of diff erent knowledge holders and experts from the communities and academe.
+With this, IFSU and DepEd entered into a Memorandum of Agreement as partners in the implementation of the Program.

-Marlon M. Martin, Chief Operations Officer of the Save Ifugao Terraces Movement and one of the project’s collaborators on the other hand said that the program should emphasize that culture among indigenous peoples is based in the ancestral domain (AD) and should not be merely as the geographic territory (land, air and water) of the Ifugaos but includes all their belief systems, values, custom law and other community practices.
+Marlon M. Martin, Chief Operations Officer of the Save Ifugao Terraces Movement Inc. and one of the project’s collaborators, on the other hand, said that the program should emphasize that culture among indigenous peoples is based on ancestral domain (AD) and should not be merely as the geographic territory (land, air and water) of the Ifugaos.
+It should include all their belief systems, values, custom law and other community practices.

-He added that, “The AD is a classroom in itself.
+“The AD is a classroom in itself.
 IPED will not focus merely on the manifestations or products of culture like dances, songs, and material artifacts but shall prioritize more on its principles, ethics and philosophy.
-IPED should emphasize on the utility (usefulness, functionality, appropriateness) of culture as a way of moving forward towards development.”
+IPED should emphasize on the utility (usefulness, functionality, appropriateness) of culture as a way of moving forward towards development,” added Mr. Martin.

-The program is also anchored with the principles of active community participation, inclusivity and empowering learners on their identity and culture.
-In a wider perspective, the program will be an avenue to bridge and promote intercultural understanding and appreciation; and strengthen the Ifugao positive values, philosophies and practices among learners and educators.
+The program is also anchored in the principles of active community participation, inclusivity and empowering learners on their identity and culture.
+On a wider perspective, the program will be an avenue to bridge and promote intercultural understanding and appreciation; and strengthen the Ifugao positive values, philosophies and practices among learners and educators.